grknc/grknc/README.md

 at creating exploratory data analysis, data preprocessing, feature engineering, a n d predictive supervised and unsupervised data modeling.
 Skilled in Python, Data Cleaning, Data Mining, Statistics, Data Visualization, and Machine Learning Algorithms.

+## Educational Content & Mentorship
+As a seasoned Data Scientist and AI Engineer, I am actively involved in mentoring and educating aspiring data professionals.
+My mentorship and training program covers a comprehensive range of topics in the field of Data Science and Machine Learning.
+Here's an overview of the key areas I focus on:

+* Python Programming: Fundamental to advanced concepts in Python, tailored for data science applications.
+* CRM Analytics: Techniques and insights for analyzing customer data, improving customer relationships and driving business growth.
+* Measurement Problems in Data Science: Tackling common challenges in data measurement and ensuring data integrity.
+* Recommendation Systems: Developing systems to suggest products or services to users based on their preferences and historical data.
+* Feature Engineering: Techniques for creating and selecting impactful features to improve the performance of machine learning models.
+* Machine Learning: Comprehensive understanding of various machine learning algorithms, from basic to advanced, including supervised and unsupervised learning.

+This program is designed to empower participants with practical skills and in-depth knowledge, equipping them to excel in the rapidly evolving field of Data Science.
+For more information or to participate in my training sessions, feel free to contact me.

 ### Reach me out